sonic-net/SONiC/doc/ecmp/ordered_ecmp_next_hop_hld.md

 ECMP memeber being ordered will use same nexthop (T0) and thus same appliace.

 Below diagram captures the use-case (Traffic is flowing from T1 <-> T0 <-> Appliance)
 ![](../../images/ecmp/order_ecmp_pic.png)
 ## 1.2 Acheiving Order Nexthop member in ECMP
-1. Nexthop's will be sorted based on their IP address to get thir order within the ECMP group.
+1. Nexthop's will be sorted based on their IP address to get their order within the ECMP group.
 In typical data-center ip address allocation scheme all T1’s in a given podset/cluster have the same order for P2P v4/v6 IP Address for all downstream T0's.
 2. This feature/enhacement assumes entropy calculation will be same for a given flow on each devices that have set set of nexthop in the ECMP Group.
 3. This feature/enhancement is best effort in nature where if the Links/Bgp between pair of devices are not in same state (either Up/Down) then flow can take different path.